tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos# nano /mnt/etc/nixos/configuration.nix
 ```

-Add the `./m1-support` directory to the imports list and remove the three lines that mention `systemd-boot` (GRUB is set up appropriately in the M1 support module).
+Add the `./m1-support` directory to the imports list and switch off the `canTouchEfiVariables` option.
 That portion of the file should look like this:
 ```
   imports =
     [ # Include the results of the hardware scan.